cherylcy/FluenText/README.md

    Vite prints a local URL (default `http://localhost:5173`).
 Open it in a compatible Chrome build with the Prompt API enabled.

+## 🧪 Enabling the Chrome Prompt API

+The Prompt API currently ships behind experimental flags in Chrome-based browsers.
+To try FluenText locally:

+1. Install the latest [Chrome Canary](https://www.google.com/chrome/canary/) or a Chromium build that exposes the Prompt API.
+2. Navigate to `chrome://flags/#prompt-api-for-gemini-nano` and set it to **Enabled**.
+3. Restart the browser when prompted so the change takes effect.
+4. Visit the app in that browser window and confirm the banner indicates "Prompt API ready" before requesting AI assistance.

 ## 💡 Usage tips